-Individual learning in this course results from in-class discussions, problem solving, and lab work.
+Individual learning in this course results primarily from in-class discussions based on thorough preparation in advance of the assigned homework problems.
 The balance of the individual learning results from lectures on specific topics, student research, and industry speakers.

-Team learning focus of this course is on an applied group project centred on a financial model.
+Team learning focus of this course is on an applied group project centred on derivatives.
+Working in teams, students will select, price, and analyze a derivatives pricing and risk management strategy using available financial data and the techniques covered in the course.